The Character Trait for Victory in the End Times

 Faith is the character trait that will help the us gain victory during the end times: “this is the victory that has overcome the world—our faith” (1 John 5:4).
 How can “our faith” enable us to overcome the world especially in the end times?
 John gives the answer in verse 5: “Who is he who overcomes the world, but he who believes that Jesus is the Son of God?”
 The faith to which John is referring is that which accepts Jesus as a personal Redeemer.
 Such a faith receives the Savior’s victory over the world and duplicates it in the life of the believer.

 In Revelation 14:12 it says, “Here is the patience of the saints: here are they that keep the commandments of God, and the faith of Jesus.”
 This is speaking of God’s people in the last days.
 They must not only keep God’s commandments (Exodus 20:3-17) but also keep the faith of Jesus.
 This is not just faith in Jesus, but the faith of Jesus.
 It is possessing the same kind of faith Jesus had while upon the earth, which was complete dependence on the Father to overcome sin (John 5:30).

-This kind of faith does not stop at a mental belief but leads to positive action.
+This kind of faith does not stop at a mental belief but leads to positive actions.
 Like the paralytic who was commanded to rise, the believer will by faith attempt what seems impossible (John 5:5–9).
-As he applies his will and chooses to rise from the captivity of sin, the life-giving power of God comes into the heart and enables him to accomplish what he by faith he has willed.
+As he applies his will and chooses to rise from the captivity of sin, the life-giving power of God comes into his heart and enables him to accomplish what he by faith has willed.
 If he were to lie back and wait for the Lord to lift him up without following the Lord’s command, nothing would happen.

 In His service,